 Style is great.
-Like hygene, it’s easiest to recognize when it is absent :0).
+Like hygiene, it’s easiest to recognize when it is absent :0).

 Style is there to ensure clarity and lack of ambiguity in the way normative requirements are stated, as well as to ensure the “least surprise” when somebody opens a new IEEE standard.
 That is why certain things have to be done in certain ways.
-Certain words used in certain contexts and others avoided.
+Certain words used in certain contexts, and others avoided.

 IEEE-SA Style